abryant710/problems_vs_algorithms/07_request_routing_ws_with_trie.md

 Algorithm complexity breakdown:

-`p` is the length of the path after splitting it into a list of strings.
+The time complexity of the overall algorithm is O(p), where `p` is the length of the path after splitting it into a list of strings.
+The space complexity is also O(p).

 RouteTrie class:

-The time complexity of inserting a path into the trie is O(p).
-The time complexity of finding a path in the trie is O(p).
+init method: O(1) time and O(1) space insert method: O(p) time, since it iterates over each string in the path, and O(p) space since each string is stored in a node find method: O(p) time, since it iterates over each string in the path, and O(1) space since it simply returns the handler for the path or None

+RouteTrieNode class:

+init method: O(1) time and O(1) space insert method: O(1) time, since it simply inserts a node into the children dictionary, and O(1) space

 Router class:

-Since the add_handler method calls the RouteTrie insert method, the time complexity is O(p).
-Since the lookup method calls the RouteTrie find method, the time complexity is O(p).

-The time complexity of the overall algorithm is O(p).

-The space complexity of the algorithm is O(n), where `n` is the number of paths in the list, due to the self.children dictionary attribute in the RouteTrieNode class.
+init method: O(1) time and O(1) space add_handler method: O(p) time, as it calls the insert method on the trie, and O(p) space lookup method: O(p) time, as it calls the find method on the trie, and O(1) space split_path method: O(n) time where n is the length of the input string, as it uses the split method on the path which iterates over each char.
+O(p) space since it creates a list of strings based on the "/" delimiter